WIPACrepo/iceprod/docs/server/rest_api/index.rst

-PUT     /users/<user_id>/groups                         set the groups for a user PUT     /users/<user_id>/roles                          set the roles for a user POST    /ldap                                           create a token from an LDAP username/password lookup
+PUT     /users/<user_id>/groups                         set the groups for a user PUT     /users/<user_id>/roles                          set the roles for a user POST    /ldap                                           create a token from an LDAP username/password lookup POST    /create_token                                   create a token from another token
 ======  ==============================================  ==================================================================

 Internal auth